IvanFilipchuk/MeblePro/README.md

 ## Technologies Used

-- **iOS App**: Developed using Swift and SwiftUI.
+- Developed using Swift and SwiftUI.
-- **Backend**: Utilizes Firebase for real-time database management and authentication.
+- Utilizes Firebase for real-time database management and authentication.
-- **Cross-Platform Development**: Swift for iOS and Firebase for cross-platform data synchronization.

 ## Installation